Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: One Player

 \subsection{Containment in NP}

-We first show that one-player motion planning with any single-input input/output gadget is in NP, generalizing a result from \cite{switchinggames}.
+First we show that one-player motion planning with any single-input input/output gadget is in NP, generalizing a result from \cite{switchinggames}.
 Our proof is similar, but requires more care to account for nondeterministic gadgets.